about us

-Crossing The Screen – the powerhouse behind the Eastbourne International Film Festival, is delighted to announce the return of the 8th edition of the festival.
+Crossing The Screen – the powerhouse behind the Eastbourne International Film Festival, is delighted to announce the return of the 9th edition of the festival.
 This event promises to once again unite cinema enthusiasts and celebrate the captivating world of film.

 Eastbourne International Film Festival stands as a vibrant platform for showcasing innovative and independent visual art from around the globe.
-Nestled in the charming landscapes of Sussex, this festival is dedicated to discovering and honouring unique voices and emerging talents in the world of cinema, ones unafraid to venture beyond traditional storytelling.
+Nestled in the charming landscapes of Sussex, United Kingdom, this festival is dedicated to discovering and honouring unique voices and emerging talents in the world of cinema, ones unafraid to venture beyond traditional storytelling.

 A central pillar of this festival is its commitment to fostering a deeper understanding of filmmaking.
 The festival hosts a series of workshops and seminars that provide valuable insights and learning opportunities for both emerging filmmakers and cinema enthusiasts.
 These sessions cover various aspects of filmmaking, from scriptwriting to cinematography, and aim to inspire and educate.